 Riley dreaded today.
 As with most men turning forty, it isn’t something he looked forward to.
-Being thirty-something suited him just fine, but forty felt like he was on the verge of being old.
+Being thirty-something suited him just fine; today, he felt like he was on the verge of getting old.

 Being single wasn’t helping Riley with his birthday humdrum.
 He wanted love and to be in a relationship, but he had come to accept that he most likely wasn’t ever going to find anyone.

 Everyone referred to him as “a catch,” but online dating wasn’t his thing either, nor were casual hook-ups.
 Riley did everything he could to retain his strong, attractive looks by working out, getting stylish haircuts, and keeping up with current fashions.

 He’d only been in love once in his life.
 That was in college.
 It was with his best friend, Cole.
 He ended the friendship after turning down an invitation to be Cole’s best man at his wedding.
 Riley was fond of Cole’s bride, Sally—she was as beautiful as she was sweet.
 He desperately wanted to be in their lives, but he couldn’t do it.
 The happier the two of them were together, the more Riley’s heart ached over Cole.
 He eventually decided that he need to opt out of their friendship for self-preservation.

 Cole was everything Riley wanted in a partner.
 He was smart, funny, caring, ridiculously attractive, and well-built with a long, lean muscular torso, and the ideal amount of body hair.
 Cole was a true sportsman, and because of him, Riley ended up surfing, skiing, and partaking in every outdoor activity imaginable.